Can I Contest a Trust Amendment?

 At the Triay Law Office, founder and attorney Charles Triay focuses his practice exclusively on probate and trust litigation.
 He has over 30 years of experience with California’s complex probate laws and estate and trust litigation.
 He also has a specialist certification in estate, probate, and trust law.
 If you believe that you have reason to contest a trust amendment that affects you as a beneficiary, then contact us today for more information.

-When Can a Trust Be Amended?
+When Can I Amend a Trust?

 In California, the ability of the grantor to amend a trust depends on the type of trust in question as well as the terms of that trust.
 An irrevocable living trust allows a grantor to move certain assets out of his or her estate during his or her lifetime, and usually cannot be amended.